IvySeo/Calculator_C/README.md

 # Calculator_C
 using C++

-The calculator program is expected to perform eight operations -- addition, subtraction, multiplication, division, modulus, detect prime, odds and even.
+The calculator program has eight operations -- addition, subtraction, multiplication, division, modulus, detect prime, odds and even.